Minister for Lands and Water

 When first elected to State Parliament Kevin quickly set to work on delivering a number of commitments made by previous governments but had never materialised.
 During his first term, Kevin also obtained state funding for a series of projects including the Split Rock-Barraba pipeline, the Chaffey Dam upgrade, Gunnedah rail overpass and the long-overdue Tamworth Base Hospital redevelopment.
 He also worked tirelessly to see legislation introduced to legalise medicinal marijuana.

 In his first term of Parliament, Kevin was the Chairman of the Legislative Assembly Committee on Community Services and spent time as the Deputy Chairman of the Standing Committee on Parliamentary Privilege and Ethics, Member of the Legislative Assembly Committee on Transport and Infrastructure and as a Member of the Committee on the Ombudsman, the Police Integrity Commission and the Crime Commission.
 He has also previously held the position of Chair of the Legislative Assembly Council on Investment, Industry and Regional Development.

-Outside of politics, Kevin spent 11 years as a journalist with Prime News in Tamworth which allowed him to speak to families across the region about the issues which affected their lives and businesses before working with the Hunter New England Area Health Service as their communications and business development manager.
-He has also taken on a large amount of volunteer work for local charities and community groups such as the Westpac Rescue Helicopter, the Salvation Army and the St Nicholas School Board.
+Outside of politics, Kevin has taken on a large amount of volunteer work for local charities and community groups such as the Westpac Rescue Helicopter, the Salvation Army and the St Nicholas School Board.
 In 2008 he was part of the committee that built the Tamworth Ronald McDonald House in two and a half days.

-Kevin lives in Tamworth with his wife Anna and three children, Will, Ella and Sam.
+Kevin lives in Tamworth with his wife Anna and children Will, Ella, and Sam.
 Kevin plays rhythm guitar and sings with his mates in their popular local band, Splashpool in his spare time.